butaixianran/Blender-Vmd-Retargeting/README.md

 [日本語](Readme.jp.md)

+# Download
+Will be in blender market soon

 # Blender Addon: Vmd Retargeting
 This blender addon will import motion from mmd's .vmd file onto Daz or CC3 models, with or without mmd model.